theninthsky/client-side-rendering/README.md

 Googlebot uses the latest version of Chromium to crawl apps, so the only thing we should do is make sure our app loads fast and that it is quick to fetch data.

-Even when data takes long time to fetch, Googlebot (in most cases) will wait for it before taking a snapshot of the page:
+Even when data takes long time to fetch, Googlebot, in most cases, will wait for it before taking a snapshot of the page:
 <br>
 https://support.google.com/webmasters/thread/202552760/for-how-long-does-googlebot-wait-for-the-last-http-request
 <br>